omsai/journals/frappa/README.md

 Multi-camera
 ------------
-To create a "Coordinate system setting" (i.e. bleach calibration) for each camera, an objective magnification needs to be created of the same objective named specifically for the camera.
-So a microscope with a single "100x Apo TIRF" objective would need to be replaced by magnifications e.g. "100x left camera" and "100x right camera"
+To calibrate more than one camera to use an objective for Targeted Illumination, mutiple Objective Magnifications need to be created.
+Thus a microscope with a single "100x Apo TIRF" Objective Magnification would need to be replaced by camera-named magnifications e.g. "100x Confocal" and "100x Widefield"

-Unfortunately having multiple calibrations for same objective means Metamorph will no longer change it's Magnification dropdown menu to match the automated microscope's position.
-This requires you to often change both, the "Coordinate system setting" in the Targeted Illumination window as well as the Magnification dropdown!
+Unfortunately having multiple magnifications for same objective means Metamorph will no longer synchronize it's Magnification dropdown menu to match the automated microscope's position.
+In practise this requires you to change both, the "Coordinate system setting" in the Targeted Illumination window as well as the Magnification dropdown!